philcali/sbt-jslint/README.md

 `LintKeys.lintFormatter in LintKeys.jslint := ShortFormatter`

-This _setting_ is actually an sbt task, which would give a custom formatter access to the `TaskStreams` and the current `State` among other useful reporting information.
+This _setting_ is actually an sbt task, which gives a custom formatter access to the `TaskStreams` and the current `State` among other useful reporting information.

+## License

+MIT

 [1]: https://github.com/happygiraffe/jslint4java
 [2]: http://jslint.com/